Marianne von Werefkin: In Russia 1860–1896

-Werefkin was born to Elizabeth née Daragan (1834–1885) and Vladimir Nikolayevich Veryovkin (1821–1896), commander of the Yekaterinburg Regiment in Tula, the capital of the Tula Governorate.
+Werefkin was born to Elizabeth (1834–1885) and Vladimir Nikolayevich Veryovkin (1821–1896), commander of the Yekaterinburg Regiment in Tula, the capital of the Tula Governorate.
 Her father was of Russian nobility whose ancestors came from Moscow.
 He made a career in the Imperial Russian Army, becoming a general and finally commander of the Peter and Paul Fortress in Saint Petersburg.
 Her mother belonged to an old family of Cossack princes, whose father, Lieutenant general Peter Mikhailovich Daragan (1800–1875), was the governor of Tula from 1850 to 1866, the official palace is where her daughter Marianne was born.

 In 1874, Werefkin's talent for drawing was discovered.
 Werefkin immediately received academic drawing lessons.
 As a teenager, Werefkin had a large studio in the Peter and Paul Fortress and an atelier on her family's summer estate named "Blagodat" (Grace or Blessing) in Lithuania (at that time occupied by Russia).
 It is located about 7 kilometres northwest of the provincial town of Utena in Vyžuonėlės Park, which was declared a Lithuanian natural monument in 1958.
 Werefkin regarded the estate and the landscape there as her real home.

 In 1880, Werefkin became a private student of Ilya Repin, the most important representative of the Peredvizhniki ("wandering painters"), who represented Russian Realism.
 Through Repin, Werefkin came into contact with the artists' colony of Abramtsevo and with Valentin Serov, Repin's second private student, at an early stage.
 From 1883 in Moscow, Werefkin studied painting with Illarion Pryanishnikov and attended lectures by the philosopher Vladimir Solovyov.
 In 1888, Repin painted a portrait of Werefkin, following a hunting accident in which Werefkin accidentally shot her right hand, the painter's hand.

 Werefkin's first artistically important work phase was before 1890 when she made a name for herself in the realistic painting as the "Russian Rembrandt" of the Tsarist Empire.
 Some works have been preserved, others can only be verified through photos, and many have disappeared.
 After 1890, Werefkin modernized her painting style and switched to En plein air painting with traits of Eastern European Impressionism.
 Only two paintings from this period appear to exist.

 In 1892 Werefkin entered into a 27-year relationship with Alexej von Jawlensky.
 Werefkin was more advanced in painting than Jawlensky was and had decided to train and support the penniless military officer who was five years her junior.